Amsterdam / Ijmuiden Cruise Port Guide: Hotels, Transport & Tips

 How to Get to the Ijmuiden Cruise Port

-Most Americans sailing from Ijmuiden will likely fly into Amsterdam’s Schiphol Airport, or AMS (Note: it’s pronounced “Skip-hol Airport.”
-The “Schip” part sounds like “skip,” and the “hol” part rhymes with “dole.”).
-Schiphol Airport is about 30 minutes from the Ijmuiden cruise port, and it’s very unlikely to find any hotels in the area that provide a shuttle to the cruise port, so here are the best options:
+Most Americans sailing from Ijmuiden will likely fly into Amsterdam’s Schiphol Airport (AMS).
+Note: it’s pronounced “Skip-hol Airport.”
+The “Schip” part sounds like “skip,” and the “hol” part rhymes with “dole.”
+Schiphol Airport is about 30 minutes from the Ijmuiden cruise port, and it’s very unlikely to find any hotels in the area that provide a shuttle to the cruise port.
+Here are the best options:

-- Cruise Line Transfer: Most cruise lines offer transfer service, which can be booked directly through your cruise line.
-The cost can vary and is always on a per-person basis.
+- Cruise Line Transfer: Most cruise lines offer transfer service bookable directly through your cruise line.
+Cost varies and is always per person.

-- Rideshare: When it comes to getting to port, I typically recommend using Uber, and the cost, in this case, can run $50-75, depending on the time of day and other factors, but that is for up to four passengers.
-So, unless you’re a solo traveler, this may be a better option than the cruise line transfer option, and it’s much more convenient.
-For return options, I found Uber the be the most affordable option for my party of two people, although it was a bit of a wait (about 25 minutes), due to the more remote location of the cruise port.
+- Rideshare: When it comes to getting to port, I typically recommend using Uber, and the cost can run $50 to $75, depending on time of day and other factors, for up to four passengers.
+Unless you’re a solo traveler, this may be a better option than the cruise line transfer, and it’s much more convenient.
+For return options, I found Uber to be the most affordable option for my party of two people, although it was a bit of a wait (about 25 minutes) due to the more remote location of the port.

-- Taxis: There is a taxi stand right outside the terminal buildings at Schiphol Airport, and taxis here are regulated and licensed, with set metered rates.
-In my experience here, taxi pricing was comparable to ride-share.
+- Taxis: There is a taxi stand right outside the terminal buildings at Schiphol Airport, and taxis here are regulated and licensed with set metered rates.
+In my experience, taxi pricing was comparable to rideshare.
 After an Ijmuiden cruise, taxis are available at the terminal, with a taxi coordinator present to help keep things organized.
-The taxi return price quoted to me, however, was significantly more expensive than an Uber, but this option provides immediate service compared to waiting for ride-share.
+The taxi return price quoted to me was significantly more expensive than Uber, but this option provides immediate service compared to waiting for rideshare.

-- Private Transfer: Cruisers can book their own private transfer service, which is much more convenient than cruise line transfer service or hotel transfer services, which is typically on a bus or shuttle with other cruisers.
+- Private Transfer: Cruisers can book their own private transfer service, which is more convenient than a cruise line shuttle with other guests.
 Get Transfer is a reputable service and is typically more affordable than the cruise line, especially for groups.

 - Public Transportation: There aren’t any easily accessible public transportation options to get to Ijmuiden.